-Schools are often hostile environments for lesbian, gay, bisexual, and transgender (LGBT) youth.
+Schools are often hostile environments for LGBT youth.
 Nearly 9 in 10 LGBT students report experiencing harassment within the last school year, and 3 in 10 report missing a class – or even a whole day of school – because they felt unsafe.

 - A comprehensive anti-bullying policy